 What Is Amontillado Sherry Made From?

 White Palomino grapes are the basis for Amontillado.
 This varietal is one of the most widespread in Southern Spain.
 As it produces wines that are low in both sugar and acidity, it’s the best varietal to make Sherry.

 The first part of the production process is similar to making Fino Sherry: The winemakers produce a somewhat neutral, dry must from the crushed grapes.
 Then, they leave this must to age in oak barrels under a layer of flor.
 Flor is a white crust of yeast that naturally develops during the aging process and feeds on oxygen and alcohol.
 It functions as a shield that isolates the wine from the air, so it doesn’t oxidize too quickly.

 This process is called “biological aging” and gives this Sherry a pungent yeasty character.
 The longer it takes, the stronger will be the yeasty notes of the wine.
 Typically, biological aging takes between two and eight years.
 By this time, the yeast consumes all of the nutrients in the wine, and the flor crust becomes unstable.

 At this point, the winemakers end the first maturing phase by adding alcohol.
 The alcohol kills the flor crust and brings the wine to a level of about 17% alc.

-The next step in the production process is a second maturation phase, which is typical for Oloroso Sherry: the “oxidative aging”.
+The next step in the production process is a second maturation phase, which is typical for Oloroso Sherry: “oxidative aging”.
 The winemakers further age their wines by using the Solera method.
-The exposure to oxygen causes the Sherry to concentrate and increases its alcohol level.
+The exposure to oxygen causes the wines to concentrate and increases their alcohol level.
 Besides, it gives the wine its typical amber-golden color.
 This oxidative aging phase is significantly longer than the biological aging period.
 It can take 10 to 30 years and, in some cases, even longer.